kidonng/plug.fish/README.md

 Enable specified plugins.

 - This command is automatically executed during `plug install` (after cloning a plugin).
+- Under the hood, Fish plug creates symbolic links for plugin files.
+This means changes of existing completions and functions in `$plug_path` are reflected in Fish without reloading.

 ### `plug disable <plugins>`